-Phillips County is served by the Northwest office of KU Medical Center's Area Health Education Centers (AHECs) in Hays, which serves the state through student education initiatives, professional education for health care providers, health screenings, clinics and public presentations on health topics.
+- Phillips County is served by KU Medical Center's Area Health Education Centers (AHECs), which serve the state through student education initiatives, professional education for health care providers, health screenings, clinics and public presentations on health topics.

 Enhancing Student Education

-- 2 students from Phillips County are currently studying at KU Medical Center.
+- 1 student from Phillips County is currently studying at KU Medical Center.

 Strengthening the Health Care Workforce

-- 1 KU Medical Center graduate lives and/or practices in Phillips County.
+- 5 KU Medical Center alumni live and/or practice in Phillips County.

 Advancing Health Care Access

-- 2 Phillips County residents saw KU Medical Center health care providers via telemedicine, an interactive video technology that connects providers and patients when distance separates the two, in 2012.
-These services are provided through the University of Kansas Center for Telemedicine and Telehealth.
+- Phillips County residents saw KU Medical Center health care providers 5 times via telemedicine in FY15.
+An interactive video technology that connects providers and patients when distance separates the two, telemedicine services are provided through the University of Kansas Center for Telemedicine and Telehealth.

 Please fill out the form below with any information that we are missing for this county.